Electron-molecule scattering via R-matrix variational algorithms on a quantum computer: Method

-In the simultaneous optimisation algorithm the gate $U\boldsymbol{\theta}$ is parameterised with $\tfrac{k(k-1)}{2}$ parameters to span the $SO(N)$ group of rotations, while in the single-eigenstate case only $k-1$ parameters are required.
-By construction, only states with a single target eigenstate qubit (and similarly only one continuum) occupancy are considered; hence, the structure of the overall SO($N$) gate $U(\boldsymbol{\theta})$ is simplified.
+In the simultaneous optimisation algorithm, this mixing gate uses $\tfrac{k(k-1)}{2}$ angles (and only $k-1$ in the single-eigenstate case).
+The trial states include both bound configurations ($N + 1$ electrons in target orbitals) and open-channel functions ($N$ electrons in target orbitals plus one in the continuum).
+In our construction, only states with a single selector-qubit excitation (and similarly only one continuum excitation) are considered, which simplifies the gate structure.